Inpulso-Tecnologia/FlCoreDOCFULL/docs/Tecnico/Classes do Apex/SectionConversa.rst

 @AuraEnabled
 isFirstSectionDate

-Cria a variável pública do tipo Booelan.
+Cria a variavel publica do tipo Booelan.

 Assinatura